 The Gender Dimension in ACCORD’s work

 ACCORD is involved in on-going efforts to highlight the role of gender in peace and security.
 For example, ACCORD’s Peacemaking Unit, in collaboration with UNICEF, supports women peacemakers from South Sudan in their various roles and stages of the peace process.
-The Knowledge Production Department is, among others, engaged in long-term research on gender and peace processes in Africa.
 The Department explores various calls for mainstreaming gender, and solutions directed at increasing the number of women in leadership positions.
 Reflective assessments of initiatives on gender have included a High Level Seminar to commemorate the 10th Anniversary of the UNSCR 1325 in 2010, leading to the Durban Statement on UNSCR 1325.
 ACCORD is involved with gender mainstreaming on the continent and in recognition of its work received the Tombouctou Award in 2006 for work in gender mainstreaming in Africa.

-Cumulatively, ACCORD in its twenty four years of existence, has become a strong advocate of the gender dimension in peace and security programmes.
-Within existing programmes of the two major departments at ACCORD, namely the Interventions Department (ID) and Knowledge Production Department (KPD), gender is a cross –cutting theme and variable.
+Cumulatively, ACCORD in its twenty eight years of existence, has become a strong advocate of the gender dimension in peace and security programmes.
+Gender is a cross-cutting theme and variable across all of ACCORD’s six pillars.

 Current experiences with gender in ACCORD’s programming include:

-- The Interventions Department at ACCORD (comprising Peacebuilding, Peacemaking, Peacebuilding and Training Units) engages participants using strategic “gender lens” not only ensuring that women are involved at all levels, but also guaranteeing that programme interventions considers the differential impact on men and women;
+- The Operations Department at ACCORD (comprising Peacebuilding, Peacemaking and Peacebuilding) engages participants using a strategic “gender lens” not only ensuring that women are involved at all levels, but also guaranteeing that programme interventions considers the differential impact on men and women;

 - ACCORD consistently advocates the operationalisation of specific gender instruments including the United Nations Security Council Resolution 1325 (2000), the AU Women’s Committee on Peace and Development’s Durban Declaration on Gender Mainstreaming and the Effective Participation of Women in the African Union (2002) and the SADC Protocol on Gender and Development (2008), among others;

-- Madam Graça Machel (Chair of ACCORD’s Board of Trustees since December 2008), is a strong advocate for the prominence of gender equality on the agenda of ACCORD’s programming.
+- Mrs Graça Machel (Chair of ACCORD’s Board of Trustees), is a strong advocate for the prominence of gender equality on the agenda of ACCORD’s programming.
 As a result, all interventions at ACCORD are subjected to scrutiny from a gendered perspective by a Gender Cluster within ACCORD, which comprises representative of all units and departments;

 Various publications relating to gender mainstreaming, women, peace and conflict issues have been produced by ACCORD and are available on request.